freon4dsl/Freon4dsl/notes/Scoping.md

 In the generated code an expression cannot also be a FreNamedNode
 - change this
-hasName only checks for property named “name”, not for its tyoe.
+hasName only checks for property named “name”, not for its type.
 FreNamedNode has a property of type ‘string’ in typescript Property type identifier in meta info is string.

 #### Scoper

-- [ ] Custom scoper is never used => need to implement custom scoper
-  - [ ] Voorbeelden bedenken waarin custrom scoper nodig is (J)
-  - [ ] Implement Custom scoper
 - [ ] scope rule for specific reference in scope language

 - [ ] add custom scoper option.
   - [ ] Scoper composable
   - [ ] Scoper override per concept / reference